Skip to Content

 I’m making a case for why you should consider creating a green team at work to make your workplace a little more sustainable!

-A green team consists of a group of employees who are actively engaged in advancing sustainability at work at a company-wide level.
+A green dream team consists of a group of employees who are actively engaged in advancing sustainability at work at a company-wide level.
 Your green team will be responsible for finding creative solutions to environmental problems within your specific workplace.
-With some teamwork, sustainable workplaces are totally achievable, regardless of your industry.
-Your sustainability team can consider my 15 ideas to get your company moving in the right direction.
+With some teamwork, sustainability in the workplace is totally achievable, regardless of your industry.
+Your sustainability team can consider my 15 green team ideas to get your company moving in the right direction.

 photo of stacked notebooks and a pain with overlay text reading "how to create a green team at your office + 15 projects to get you started"